barrucadu/lookwhattheshoggothdraggedin.com/posts/izirions-enchiridion.markdown

 ## What's in the book

-13 pages of **frontmatter and introduction**, giving an overview of the [glo:west-marches] style of play for people unfamiliar with it, also covering safety tools and some potentially sensitive topics that might come up in your game.
+13 pages of **frontmatter and introduction**, giving an overview of the West Marches style of play for people unfamiliar with it, also covering safety tools and some potentially sensitive topics that might come up in your game.